Suman Rao: Miss World 2019

 Rao represented India at the Miss World 2019, where she was third in the 'Top Model' round and top 27 in 'Talent' segment.
 She won the first stage of Head-to-Head Challenge in Group 14, qualifying for the succeeding round of the challenge, which was judged by Piers Morgan.
 She competed against Bangladesh in the round, where she won and secured a spot in the Top 40 of Miss World 2019.

 Rao's Beauty with a Purpose project was also selected in the top 10.
-Her campaign was titled ‘Project Pragati’, for which she made initiatives tgat helped women in tribal communities by assisting them to acquire financial independence.
+Her campaign was titled ‘Project Pragati’, for which she made initiatives that helped women in tribal communities by assisting them to acquire financial independence.
 She procured machines that aided production of aloe vera and rose extracts, gels and shampoo.
 The women could then manufacture the products and earn their livelihood from within their village.
 Her project received support from the Princess Diya Kumari Foundation and women were trained to make handlooms, decorative handicrafts, accessories and jewellery.
 These products are sold near the Jaipur City Palace and also through an online website.
 She is also associated with the Bharat Sevashram Sangha, a non-profit organisation backed by the United Nations, for a wider reach of their products.

 The pageant's finale was held in ExCeL London, United Kingdom, on 14 December 2019, where Rao was the second runner-up to the winner, Toni-Ann Singh from Jamaica.
 She is the first Indian to be crowned the 2nd runner-up at the Miss World pageant.